TO BE LAUNCHED SOON……

 - ERC20 handling smart contracts typically require you to trust them with all your funds in order to use them.
 This is unlike native ether, which has excellent support for trustless transactions.

 - Nothing prevents the user to send ERC20 tokens to a smart contract, such as an exchange.
 However, due to the inability to handle incoming transactions these sent tokens will not alter the state of the smart contract (such as balance on the exchange), and it will be impossible to retrieve them from the smart contract.
 Effectively, these tokens get burned.
-It is currently estimated that more than $2,000,000 in ERC20 tokens have been permanently lost.
+It is currently estimated that multi millions USD in ERC20 tokens have been permanently lost.
 Because of the deflationary nature of cryptocurrencies this number will only keep increasing.

 ERC223 is created to be compatible with existing blockchain infrastructure, such as wallets like Mist, Parity, MyEtherWallet and MetaMask, and blockchain explorers such as Etherscan and Ethplorer.
 On top of offering the same level convenience as ERC20 tokens, it also offers its holders protection against losing tokens via accidental transaction to a wrong address because it is ERC223.